sensu/sensu-docs/content/sensu-go/5.0/installation/install-sensu.md

 {{< platformBlock "macOS RHEL/CentOS Ubuntu/Debian Windows" >}}

 ## Install sensuctl
-Sensu 2.0 can be configured and used with the sensuctl (pronounced “Sensu cuddle”) command line utility.
+Sensu Go can be configured and used with the sensuctl (pronounced “Sensu cuddle”) command line utility.
 Sensu CLI (sensuctl) packages are available for macOS, Ubuntu/Debian, RHEL/CentOS, and Windows.

 ### 1. Install the package